 How much insurance do big rig drivers have to carry?

-Yes.
-The lawmakers in California have established an intricate set of laws that apply specifically to big rig drivers.
-These laws cover such areas as:
+Lawmakers in California have established an intricate set of laws that apply specifically to truck drivers and cover areas such as:

-- The maximum speed allowed for big rig drivers;
+- The maximum speed allowed for truck drivers;

-- The places on the road where big rig drivers may and may not drive;
+- The places on the road where truck drivers may and may not drive;

-- The amount of rest big rig drivers are required to have each day;
+- The amount of rest truck drivers are required to have each day;

 - The records and logs big rig drivers must keep of their travels; and